circleci/circleci-docs/jekyll/_ccie/high-availability.md

 #### Restoring PostgreSQL

-1. Use `psql` to restor the database
+1. Use `psql` to restore the database
 ```
 psql -U $USERNAME $DBNAME < $EXPORTED_CIRCLECI.sql
 ```